 3 tips to choose the right photographer – use our 3P rule

-That is because wedding photos and videos are something you will keep forever.
-Surely, you will show them to your friends and family.
-You will display them in your home or maybe even on social media, where they will live for eternity.
-Or until you delete them.
 You might hear from some brides that they were sorry to spend a big portion of their budget on photos and video and now they never get to see them.
 Others might say that they were let down by their photographer and that the photos were not the quality they hoped for.
-And then there are those who cannot be happier about their photographer and the final results.
-Well, you want to be THAT bride and avoided the drama with just a little bit of research.
+And then there are those, who cannot be happier about their photographer and the final results.
+Well, you want to be THAT bride and avoid the drama with just a little bit of research.

-We had a pleasure to interview one of the destination wedding photographers from Canada.
-Read the interview below to see what Janice of Janice Yi Photography, destination wedding photographer has to say about our 3P theory!
+We had the pleasure of interviewing one of the destination wedding photographers from Canada.
+Read the interview below to see what Janice of Janice Yi Photography, has to say about our 3P theory to choose the right photographer.

 Price

 First things first.
-Decide on the price you are willing to pay for photos and video.
-Because prices vary in every country and if you’re planning a destination wedding, be prepared for different prices.
-Make a small research, ask Google and click on some random sites in order to get approximate feel for the prices in that country.
-You also have a choice of a destination photographer, who can maybe travel with you.
-Prices tend to be higher for the high end photographers, with better quality of products and service.
-Only you know what matters to you the most.
-Is it the price or is that the service & product quality that matters to you?
-All these things are of course personal decisions you need to consider before you even contact the photographer.
-Maybe, if you are lucky you can get it all, the good price and a good product.
+Decide on the price you are willing to pay for wedding photography and cinematography.
+Because prices vary in every country and if you’re planning a destination wedding, be prepared for different prices than ones from your local suppliers.
+Do small research, “ask Google”, and click on some random sites to get an approximate feel for the prices in the country you are looking to get married.
+You also have a choice of a destination photographer, who can maybe travel with you from home or anywhere in the world.
+Prices tend to be higher for high-end photographers, with better-quality products and services.
+However, you should know what matters to you the most.
+Is it the price or is that the service & product quality that matters to you more?
+All these things are of course personal decisions you need to consider before you even contact any suppliers.
+Maybe, if you are lucky you can get it all, at a good price and the quality you are looking for!

-Let’s see what Janice Yi thinks, when we asked her about the price.
+Let’s see what Janice Yi thinks when we ask her about the price.

-How does the price affect the final product?
+How does the price affect the final product when choosing the right photographer.?

 Product

-Scan the web, Facebook, Instagram, Pinterest, Flickr and so on for as many wedding photos you can handle!
+Scan the web, Facebook, Instagram, Pinterest and so on to see as many wedding photos as you can handle!
 Pick those that appeal to you the most and keep them in a special folder to show to your photographer.
-If you don’t have a specific photographer in mind, you can always ask you wedding planner to suggest you someone.
+If you don’t have a specific photographer in mind, you can always ask your wedding planner to suggest you someone.
 Since they usually need to work with many different professionals and can understand who is good at their job.
 You can also check the credits for who took the photos you like and contact those photographers directly.
 Once you have booked one, make sure you know exactly what you want.
 Show and explain your vision.
-Communication here is key at insuring the best final result.
-Checking photographer’s website and portfolio is a must.
-Explain which photos/products from their site you like or even which you really dislike.
-If there are many things you dislike about that photographer’s products or even his/hers website, it’s maybe best you find someone else.
+Communication here is key to ensuring the best final result.
+Checking a photographer’s website, reviews and portfolio is a must.
+Explain which photos/products from their site you like or even which you dislike.
+If there are many things you dislike about that photographer’s products or even his/her website, it may not be the best fit for you.

 What would you say is the most important thing for a photographer to know about their clients, to produce the best quality of work?